 Make sure you know whether any activity you undertake is likely to be classified as an adventure activity.
 You MUST use a registered adventure activity operator if you utilisecontracted expertise through a provider.

-Activities that are also covered by the regulations are likely to be held up against an auditable standard that will quickly define "best practice" and "practicable steps".
+Any activities covered by the Adventure Activity Regulations are likely to be held up against an auditable standard that will quickly define "good practice" and "practicable steps".

 In contracting or hiring instructors to support delivery of a programme or activity, schools should follow best practice, such as hiring to match the scope of the activity and ensuring the instructor holds a recognised New Zealand qualification that is current.

 The New Zealand Register of Recreation Providers (NZRRP), or

-The New Zealand Outdoor Instructors AssociationNZOIA)
+The New Zealand Outdoor Instructors Association (NZOIA)